Number π and Solomon's molten sea

 Talmud says in several places (e.g. Megila 3a) that

-is 400 by 400 parsa, where parsa
+the territory of Israel is 400 by 400 parsa,

-is 4 mils.
-Thus the territory of Israel should be 16 times bigger.
-We did not count yet the
+should be 16 times bigger.
+We did not count yet the area of the strip of the

-area of the strip of the King.
-Ezekiel does not say how far it extends to the
+King.
+Ezekiel does not say how far it extends to the west and east.
+Could it be

-west and east.
-Could it be that this strip, which is 75 mils from south to
+that this strip, which is 75 mils from south to north, surrounds the whole world?
+The Talmud (Chulin

-the angels ascending and descending on it, was 8000 parsa wide (two angles ascending and two descending, each
+91b) says that the ladder of Jacob with the angels ascending and descending on it, was 8000 parsa wide (two

-writes in Genesis 28:17 that the basis of the ladder stood in Beer Sheba while
+main commentator of the Torah) writes in Genesis 28:17 that the basis of the

-its head was in Beit El (the source of Rashi is in Bereshit Rabba 69:7).
+ladder stood in Beer Sheba while its head was in Beit El (the source of Rashi is in Bereshit Rabba 69:7).
 Notice that the southern border of the square

 of the oblation passes through Beer Sheba while the northern one passes through

 Beit El.
-Could the ladder of Jacob symbolize the strip
+Could the ladder of Jacob symbolize the strip of the King-Messiah

-the west, and to the east, and to the north, and to the south".
-To the
+"and thou shalt spread abroad to the west, and to the east, and to the

-north and to the south- the 12 strips of the tribes, to the
+north, and to the south".
+To the north and to the south- the 12 strips of the tribes, to the

 west and to the east- the strip of

 Messiah.
-If our interpretation is correct, the perimeter of the strip of Messiah
+If our interpretation is correct, the perimeter of the strip of

-around the world should be 8000 parsa, i.e. 32000
+Messiah around the world should be 8000 parsa, i.e.

-mils or 32640 km.
+32000 mils or 32640 km.
 Notice a surprising fact.
-It the strip of Messiah has perimeter
+It the strip of Messiah has

-of 32000 mils, its area is 32000x75 mils.
-Add to it
+perimeter of 32000 mils, its area is 32000x75 mils.

-and we obtain 400x400 + 32000x75=1600x1600 sq. mils, exactly as claimed by the Talmud.
+of the oblation) and we obtain 400x400 + 32000x75=1600x1600 sq. mils, exactly

 Now let us calculate the perimeter of the strip of Messiah.

-The Temple Mount, more precisely, the center of the Holy of Hollies
+The Temple Mount, more precisely, the center of the

-lies near the center of the Golden Dome, at the latitude of 31.777719°.
-The
+Holy of Hollies lies near the center of the Golden Dome, at the latitude of

-southern border of the oblation is 60 mils or 61.2 km south of it, at the
+31.777719°.
+The southern border of the oblation is 60 mils or 61.2 km south of

-latitude of 31.2258° while the northern border is 15 mils north of it, at
+it, at the latitude of 31.2258° while the northern border is 15 mils north of

-31.9157°.
-The middle of the strip of Messiah is thus 22.5 mils south of the Temple, on the latitude of 31.57074°.
-The
+it, at 31.9157°.
+The middle of the strip of Messiah is thus 22.5 mils south of

-cross-section of the Earth on this latitude is a circle with the radius of 5439.132
+latitude is a circle with the radius of 5439.132 km.
+The perimeter of this

-km.
-The perimeter of this circle is 34175.075 km or 33504.976 mils.
+circle is 34175.075 km or 33504.976 mils.
+It is close to 32000

-It is close to 32000 mils but not very.
-May be the width of the ladder was
+mils but not very.
+May be the width of the ladder was calculated based on

-inscribed in this circle)!
-Multiple the
+this circle)!
+Multiple the above radius

-above radius by 6.
+by 6.
 We obtain perimeter of 31994.89

 mils.
 Not a bad accuracy!
 It is possible that the ladder surrounded the Earth

 not on the sea level but on the level of the mountains of Israel.
-Approximately at the latitude of 31.57°, to the

-north of Hebron lies the highest point of Judea, 1020 m above the sea
+Approximately at the latitude of 31.57°, to the north of Hebron lies the highest point of Judea, 1020

-level (this is exactly one mil, a basic measure in Judaism).
-On that level one
+m above the sea level (this is exactly one mil, a basic measure in Judaism).
+On

-should add to the radius of our circle 1.02cos 31.5707=0.869 km.
+that level one should add to the radius of our circle

-The resulting radius will be 5440.001 km and the perimeter (with π=3) 32,000.006
+1.02cos 31.5707=0.869 km.
+The resulting radius will be 5440.001 km and the

-mil.
-This is an incredible accuracy, beyond the definition of the
+perimeter (with π=3) 32,000.006 mil.
+This is an incredible

-radius of the Earth.
+accuracy, beyond the definition of the radius of the Earth.

 All this is remarkable, but what has it to do with the

-The strip that surrounds the future oblation of Jerusalem around the world is akin to a bride that circles
+ratio ÷å/÷åä (qava/qav)?
+The strip that surrounds the future oblation of Jerusalem around the

-around the groom under the canopy.
-The spelling of the word curve
+world is akin to a bride that circles around the groom under the canopy.
+The

-is feminine and corresponds to the the bride.
+feminine and corresponds to the the bride.
 The

 reading ֌

 (qav) is masculine and relates to the groom, the square of Jerusalem.
-In order to bring these two measures to a common
+In order to bring these two

-denominator - the area of Israel, one should multiply the feminine strip around the
+measures to a common denominator - the area of Israel, one should multiply the

-world by the ratio ÷åä/÷å (qav/qava), i.e. 3/π and add to the area of the 12
+i.e. 3/π and add to the area of the 12 tribes.
+If one does not like the

-of the mountains of Judea, we can suggest a different solution.
+idea to raise the ladder of Jacob to the top of the mountains of Judea, we can suggest a different solution.
 Out of the

-above exact perimeter at the sea level of 33504.98 mils, 75 mils of Jerusalem are "masculine" and the rest 33429.98 are
+above exact perimeter at the sea level of 33504.98 mils, 75 mils of Jerusalem are

-106/111 and added to 75.
+equal 106/111 and added to 75.
 We obtain then 31999.12 mils.
 A

 remarkable accuracy!